CleverTap

+CleverTap is an American customer engagement and retention platform.
+Its platform allows B2C brands to send contextual and personalised messages to their customers.
+It was established in 2013 in San Francisco, California.

 History

-CleverTap was founded by Sunil Thomas, Suresh Kondamudi, and Anand Jain, who were colleagues at Network 18.
-The company was established in May 2013 and the product was privately launched in September 2015 and publicly listed 3 months later.
-At the same time, the company changed its trading name from WizRocket to CleverTap.
-Sidharth Malik was employed as its global CEO in December 2021.
+CleverTap was founded as WizRocket in May 2013 by former Network18 colleagues Sunil Thomas, Suresh Kondamudi, and Anand Jain.
+Its flagship product was privately launched in September 2015, followed by a public launch 3 months later.
+At the same time, the company renamed itself from WizRocket to CleverTap.

+In December 2021, former Freshworks chief revenue officer Sidharth Malik was appointed as Clevertap’s global CEO.
+Malik stepped down in July 2024 and co-founder Sunil Thomas took over and is currently the CEO and executive chairman.

+Acquisitions

+In 2021, CleverTap acquired Patch, a mobile tech startup.

-In May 2022, CleverTap announced the acquisition of Leanplum, a mobile marketing vendor originating from Bulgaria and based in San Francisco.
-While the price of the acquisition has not been disclosed, the company stated the funds were cash and stock transactions that were funded by internal accruals and CleverTap stock.
-The acquisition is set to aid with CleverTap's global objective of providing development centers and customer-facing teams across North America, Europe, Latin America, India, Southeast Asia, and the Middle East, with an estimated total customer base of 1,300 customers.
+In 2022, CleverTap acquired Leanplum, a mobile marketing vendor originating from Bulgaria and based in San Francisco.
+While the price of the acquisition was not disclosed, the company stated the funds were cash and stock transactions.
+With the acquisition, Clevertap’s customer base increased to 1,200.
+In 2025, 60-70 employees from Leanplum were laid off owing to integration challenges.
+A few more employees from CleverTap India were let go during the same time.

+In 2025, it acquired rehook.ai, a loyalty program tech startup backed by Y Combinator, for an undisclosed amount.

 Funding

-The company secured seed funding of USD 1.9 million from Accel in July 2014.
+The company secured seed funding of USD$1.9 million from Accel in July 2014.
 Additional Series A funding of US$8 million was secured from Accel and Sequoia Capital in August 2015.
 In October 2017, the company secured an additional US$6 million from existing and new investors at RSP India Fund, an investment subsidiary of Recruit Holdings.

-In April 2019, CleverTap raised US$26 million in Series B investment from Sequoia Capital, Tiger Global Management, and Accel.
+In April 2019, it raised US$26 million in Series B investment from Sequoia Capital, Tiger Global Management, and Accel.

-In October 2019, CleverTap announced its Series C investment of US$35 million led by Sequoia Capital and Tiger Global Management, bringing the total investment to just over US$77 million.
-CleverTap announced it raised $105 million in a Series D funding round.
-The round was led by global investment firm CDPQ, which committed $75 million, and saw participation from IIFL AMC's Tech Fund, as well as existing investors Tiger Global and Sequoia India.
+In October 2019, CleverTap announced its Series C investment of US$35 million led by previous funders, bringing the total investment to just over US$77 million.
+It further raised $105 million in a Series D funding round, led by global investment firm CDPQ, IIFL AMC's Tech Fund, and existing investors Tiger Global and Sequoia India.